nathanielyong/Project-41-Backend/Readme.md

-# Redistributor Backend
+# Project41 Backend

-The private API for the redistributor application
+The private API for the project41 application

 ## Prerequisites